stevedonovan/gentle-intro/src/3-filesystem.md

 considered bad manners for library functions to raise errors.
 So there is a lot of error checking and early-returns from functions.

-Rust uses `Result` because it's either-or: you cannot get a result _and_ an error.
+Rust uses `Result` because it's either-or: you cannot get both a result and an error.
 And the question-mark operator makes handling errors much cleaner.

 ## Processes